lrslab/nanoCEM/README.md

 For the data we used and related commands in our paper, please view our [wiki](https://github.com/lrslab/nanoCEM/wiki/Data-release-and-commands)
 ## Before start, you should know
 ### Re-squiggle
-In ONT technology, "resquiggle" refers to the process of converting the raw electrical signals from the sequencer into corresponding DNA/RNA sequence information, which is then corrected and realigned.
-This process utilizes the signal features of ONT sequencing, such as changes in electrical resistance and noisy signals, to capture information from the DNA/RNA sequence and analyze and interpret it.
+The electric current signal level data produced from a nanopore read is referred to as a **squiggle**.
+Base calling this squiggle information generally contains some errors compared to a reference sequence.
+The re-squiggle algorithm defines a new assignment from squiggle to reference sequence, hence a **re-squiggle**.
 Although new basecaller program (Guppy/Boinito/Dorado) generated the bam file with move table to record the event index,but resquiggle is a more fine alignment than the move table in most cases.
 ### Data format
 Since the release of the R10, ONT's data formats have become more diverse, including the initial fast5 format, the new pod5 format, and community-provided slow5/blow5 formats.
 The relationship between them and conversion tools are shown in the following figure.